cahyo-prk/movie-recomendation-system/README.md

 ## Purpose

-Transforms raw user interaction into:
+Transforms raw user interaction into interaction_score.

-# interaction_score

 This is the most important feature in the recommendation system.

 ---

-# Why Interaction Engineering Is Needed
+### Why Interaction Engineering Is Needed

 Raw interaction data cannot be used directly because: